Haivision/srt/logging/README.md

 control the logging at compile time to be generally enabled or disabled;
 additionally this method doesn't provide the file and line information, should you need it in your logging line format.
 Additionally, the variadic argument version is only available since C++11.

-Therefore there are two macros
-added:
+For that reason there are added additional macros, which get resolved depending on the macros that you should add to the compile options in your build definition:

+* `HVU_ENABLE_LOGGING` : if set to 1, enables all logging macros
+* `HVU_ENABLE_HEAVY_LOGGING` : if set to 1, enables heavy logging macros

+The normal logging macros are the following:

-* `LOGP`: Sequential logging arguments specification (like `print` in Perl or Python)
+* `LOGP`: Sequential logging arguments specification (same as the above instruction)
 * `LOGC`: Use the iostream-style `operator <<` to specify arguments

-They resolve to call of the above instruction, if the `ENABLE_DEBUG` macro is defined as 1, otherwise they resolve to nothing.
-Additionally for logging that is considered "heavy" (very detailed and often occurring, usually for debug only), there are corresponding `HLOGP` and `HLOGC` macros enabled by `ENABLE_HEAVY_LOGGING`.
-The usage is:
+* `IF_LOGGING` : Place the single instruction only if logging is enabled

+Corresponding heavy macros, which do the same thing as these, but only if `HVU_ENABLE_HEAVY_LOGGING` is set to 1 are:

+* `HLOGP`
+* `HLOGC`
+* `IF_HEAVY_LOGGING`

+"Heavy" logging is intended for very detailed and often occurring logs, usually for debug only.
+It's up to you how you qualify each log; this system just allows you to turn them all off, without blocking the whole logging system.

+The `LOGP` macro just forwards to the printing instruction:

 ```
 LOGP(falog.Error, "Wrong value of ", x);
 ```

-or with iostream-style (`log` is a local variable inside this instruction only):
+The `LOGC` macro uses the iostream-style operator<<, with `log` symbol defined locally only for this instruction:

 ```
 LOGC(falog.Error, log << "Wrong value of " << x);
 ```

-The second one is the only possibility for C++03/C++98.
+The `LOGC` macro is the only possibility for C++03/C++98.
 The LOGP is still available if compiling in this mode, but it accepts only one message argument.

 For convenience these enabler macros enable also the use of the following